BaKietNguyenUq/PatternAnalysis-2025/recognition/Siamese-49061729/README.md

 ### Data splitting

 - Applying 80/10/10 split for train/validation/test, intentionally keeping the validation and test sets small to maximize training data and improve model performance.
-- Detail of data in dataset
+- Details of classes in dataset.

   |       | Normal | Melanoma |
   | :---- | :----: | :------: |